What Seahawks QB Smith saw from 49ers on game-winning touchdown

 "I got in there and made a few scramble throws as well.
 In those moments, I just know to play with instinct and try to do the best thing.”

-Smith was able to identify the formation the 49ers' defense was in pre-snap, and as the play broke down, he saw an opening he was able to exploit.
+Smith was able to identify the 49ers' defensive formation pre-snap, and as the play broke down, he saw an opening he was able to exploit.

 “I felt like they were playing a Quarters coverage there," Smith explained.
 "We had one of our vertical concepts on.
 I saw [San Francisco 49ers LB] Fred [Warner], he relayed it to the back.
 We had to back out empty.
 He relayed it to the back, they rushed forward, did a TE game.
 I saw the lane stepped in there, potential to maybe throw one, they plastered and I saw the pylon and got to it.”